howaboutsalman/Telegram-BNB-bot/README.md

 and you are ready to go

-(the bot will be updated soon so stay stay tuned)
+(the bot will be updated soon so stay tuned)